Centrally located, Boulcott Hall is a high-rise building and one of our smaller halls where everyone knows each other.

 - Some facilities are suitable for students with disabilities.

 |Per academic year (38 weeks)||Per week|

-The 2021 fee quoted for Boulcott Hall includes food, electricity, heating, and internet, and is subject to change.
+The 2024 fees quoted for Boulcott Hall include food, electricity, heating and internet.
 The rate will be confirmed when you receive your offer.

 Trimester 1 only contracts will incur an additional fee of 10 percent to cover the cost of finding someone to take your room when you leave.